tamnva/SWAT_LUC/README.md

 # SWAT_LUC
+For simulation of dynamic land use change with SWAT, this R script will create all necessary files for you.
 Please find more description in the User manual